jonnonz1/nz-statute-book/acts/public/1993/human-rights-act-1993.md

   (b) be paid from money appropriated by Parliament for the purpose.

 ### 112 Privileges and immunities
-Witnesses and counsel appearing before the Tribunal shall have the same privileges and immunities as witnesses and counsel have in proceedings in a District Court.
+Witnesses and counsel appearing before the Tribunal shall have the same privileges and immunities as witnesses and counsel have in proceedings in the District Court.

 ### 113 Non-attendance or refusal to co-operate
 (1) Every person commits an offence who, after being summoned to attend to give evidence before the Tribunal or to produce to the Tribunal any papers, documents, records, or things, without sufficient cause,—